Improve your nude and glamour photographs by being aware of composition. Composing nude photographs is no more difficult than other subjects.

 Many photographers seem to forget that they have feet.
 They can climb up and look down or crouch or even lie down and look up.
 This change of viewpoint will alter the composition.
 See Photographing Nudes – A Different Point of View

 In this portrait from my Personal Space Series the subject is surrounded by the chaos of modern life.
 Choosing a high viewpoint shows the surroundings and makes an interesting picture.
-Placing her near the centre of the frame suggests a sense of calm amongst the chaos.
+The eye still tracks round the chaos in the left of the picture until it comes to rest on the model.
+Her direct gaze connects with the viewer.

 Despite the low viewpoint and cropping the shapes of the models body still match the rule of thirds.